I love raising budgies; they are just the cutest and most adorable birds out there.

 Of course, for a domesticated bird, this isn't an option.
-But still it's important to keep them fit and healthy, while still staying as close as possible to their natural diet.
+But it's still important to keep them fit and healthy while staying as close as possible to their natural diet.
 A tamed budgie, much like its counterpart in the wild, is very curious and will try anything it's offered.
 Therefore, it's up to you, the owner, to offer the little bird a healthy and balanced meal.

 Note: Budgies eat insects and so qualify as omnivores, but do not offer them a steak or other slice of meat.
 They cannot digest this.
 The same goes for milk.

 Like all birds, budgies love to eat seeds.
 As this is absolutely necessary in their diet, a good and quality mixture of living seeds is crucial.
-Always choose the best premium food available: if you want to save money, this is not the item to do it with.
+Always choose the best premium food available: If you want to save money, food is not the item to do it with.
 Premium brands will offer a mixture of seeds, millet, oat, grit and eggfood.
 Often there are other additives as well, all designed to keep your budgie at the peak of its health.

 An alternative would be to limit the access to the food to set hours in the morning and evening.
 In the beginning, this will take some adjusting from your budgie, but soon he'll learn to adapt and eat as much of the food as possible, as he's learned it's not freely available.
 This will result in all seeds being devoured, not just the tastiest.

 However, not all budgies like to eat pellets.
 There is usually a schedule on the package to convert your budgie, but keep in mind that some birds never make the switch.
-Of course, you still need to provide fresh drinking water, grit and fruit&vegetables to your bird.
+Of course, you still need to provide fresh drinking water, grit, fruits and vegetables to your bird.

-Fruits & Vegetables
+3. Fruits and Vegetables

 Every budgie has its own favorites and will need some time to get used to this new form of food.
-Offering a piece every day at the same place in the cage will help the bird identify it as food, rather than a toy to tear apart.
+Offering a piece of produce every day at the same place in the cage will help the bird identify it as food, rather than a toy to tear apart.
 Being the curious little thing that it is, eventually the bird will take a nibble and so be introduced to the wonderful flavors of fruit or vegetables.

-Warning!
-Rhubarb and avocado are poisonous to budgies!
+Warning: Rhubarb and avocado are poisonous to budgies!
 Avoid the cabbage family.

 While many bird owners only offer this at times when the bird is breeding or growing new feathers, it's not a bad idea to provide eggfood at least once a week.
 It's packed with minerals and nutrients.
 To offer a complete and balanced diet, eggfood really should be on the menu.

 Eggfood is healthy, easy to digest and delicious.
-It not only strengthens the bones (a calcium bomb), it gives extra strength and vitality and stimulates growth.
+It not only strengthens the bones (a calcium bomb), it also gives extra strength and vitality and stimulates growth.
 It's an excellent dish to serve a mother budgie and her youngsters.

 Eggfood, while very good for your budgie, contains a lot of fat.
 Twice a week at most when not breeding or sick really is enough.
 However, when your birds are sick or breeding, always have eggfood readily available.
 Put the dry eggfood in a feeding bowl, add some water to moisturize it, stir and offer.
-It's not supposed to float, just a bit of water is plenty.
+It's not supposed to float; just a bit of water is plenty.
 Don't leave it in the cage for too long as it will quickly grow a lot of bacteria and spoil.

 There are some who argue budgies do not need grit as they take the husks off their seeds.
 While this is true, they do actually still need grit.
-Here is why.
+Here is why:

 A budgie's beak never stops growing.
 Eventually, the beak becomes very pointy and long, making it impossible for the bird to eat.
 It also starts to stab the bird in the chest!
 Of course, you can imagine that this would hurt.
 A bird's beak needs to be maintained.
 This is why a bird needs a mineral block or a cuttlefish bone.
-Cuttlefish bone is made from the skeleton of a squid and is high in salt.
+However, cuttlefish bone is made from the skeleton of a squid and is high in salt.
 Therefore, a mineral block would be preferable.

 Like all living beings, budgies need water.
 Replace the water at least once a day and have it always available to the birds.
 It shouldn't be ice cold or hot.
-Sodawater is not good.
+Soda water is not good.
 Water out of bottles is the healthiest.

 Millet is high in fats and should only be offered once a week, at a quantity of half a string per bird.
 While millet is no replacement for a good seed mixture, it is to be preferred over candy sticks for birds.

-Perhaps unexpected, and still listed: tea!
+Tea might be an unexpected addition to this list.
 Even for budgies, tea is healthy.
-Of course, it shouldn't be boiling hot, and you shouldn't add honey or sugar, but plain tea is very healthy and can even be used to support a sick budgie.
+Of course, it shouldn't be boiling hot, and you shouldn't add honey or sugar to it, but plain, diluted tea is very healthy and can even be used to support a sick budgie.

 Note: If your budgie is sick, take it to the doctor.
 Giving it tea should not be the only treatment!

 Of course, there is much more a budgie could eat.
 To list it all would be impossible.
-Therefore, we'll end this chapter with a list of some examples: bread crumbs, dry toast, a little bit of dry boiled rice or macaroni, a few drops of yoghurt, a small bit of cheese, ...
+Therefore, we'll end this chapter with a list of some examples: bread crumbs, dry toast, a little bit of dry boiled rice or macaroni, a few drops of yoghurt, a small bit of cheese, etc.

-One golden rule: when in doubt, don't feed it to a bird!
+One golden rule: When in doubt, don't feed it to a bird!

-Some things, a budgie really cannot eat, ever.
+There are some things that a budgie really cannot eat, ever.
 Either it's really unhealthy or hard to digest, or it's just plain poison!

 Although sometimes it can be very tempting, it's best not to allow your budgie to eat food that's on your plate.
-People food tends to be very bad for the tiny kidneys of a budgerigar, and is often simply poisonous.
+People food tends to be very bad for the tiny kidneys of a budgerigar, and it's often simply poisonous.
 Avoid salt (bad for kidneys) and sugar (causes infections, obesity and a whole host of problems).

-Disinfectants also contains alcohol: avoid using!
+Disinfectants also contains alcohol, so avoid using them while cleaning!

-4. How Much Do They Need?
+How Much Food Do Budgies Need?

 If you have multiple budgies, always have some extra bags ready.
 You'll be all out before you know it!